Aperture (magazine): 1952–1975

 Aperture, Inc., became a nonprofit foundation in 1963.
 In 1964, Michael E. Hoffman, a former student of White, became the foundation's publisher and executive director; he would shape the magazine and all other aspects of the foundation until his death in 2001.
 In 1965, Aperture launched a full-fledged book-publishing program (with Edward Weston: Photographer, The Flame of Recognition, edited by Nancy Newhall) that evolved in tandem with the magazine over the following decades.
-Beginning in the mid-1960s, the magazine's production was overseen by Stevan A. Baron (who supervised the production of nearly all of Aperture's publications until his retirement in 2003).
+Beginning in the mid-1960s, the magazine's production was overseen by Stevan A. Baron (who supervised the production of nearly all of Apertures publications until his retirement in 2003).

 In 1966, Apertures production department was moved to New York City; before the end of the decade, the foundation itself established headquarters in Millerton, New York.
 The magazine faced perpetual financial challenges in this period; there was discussion of ceasing publication in 1967, but White was encouraged by the creativity and business acumen of Hoffman, writing in an editorial: "When Michael Hoffman became the publisher of Aperture, its physical growth was assured and a new cycle was started."
-In 1975, Helen Levitt’s photographs of New York City were published as the first full-color portfolio in the magazine (vol. 19, no. 4, 1975).
+In 1975, Helen Levitt's photographs of New York City were published as the first full-color portfolio in the magazine (vol. 19, no. 4, 1975).
 This era also included monographic issues on the work of Edward S. Curtis (vol. 16, no. 4, 1972); Clarence John Laughlin (vol. 17, nos.
 3–4, 1973); and P. H. Emerson (vol. 19, nos.
 1–2, 1975), as well as an issue devoted to the theme of "The Snapshot" (vol. 19, no. 1, 1974, edited by Jonathan Green).